kranzky/insoluble/folly.md

 "Brains, fundamental souls, plausible minds," Arthur mused, as the group continued their investigation.
 "Tosh, eagerly pick the sweet spot we're heading to next," Mike directed, pointing to the map laid out before them.

-Exposition;9:Arthur MIKE ANGELA JULIE

-Exposition;4:GROUP WALKED

-Exposition;6:OLD LIBRARY

-Exposition;5:SEARCH CLUES

-Dialogue;25:"When gazing at these ancient books, it feels like I can hear the whispers of countless stories," spoke Angela, as the sound of cats echoed in the distance, creating an eerie atmosphere that made her feel as if someone, or something, was watching them.

 "What's the meaning of this, Mike?"
 Arthur mumbled, his tongue twisting in confusion.
 "Mother mentioned something similar before."

 "Ah, the lighthouse," Mike whispered, introducing the topic with cool fingers pointing at the map's previous destination.

-Exposition;9:LIBRARY DIMLY LIT DISCOVERIES

-Exposition;6:RUMMAGING SHELVES DUST

-Exposition;7:LEATHER BOUND TOMES HISTORY

-Exposition;4:MYSTERIOUS SYMBOLS

-The library was dimly lit, setting the stage for the discoveries they were about to make.
-They began rummaging through the shelves, stirring up dust as they searched.
-Among the leather-bound tomes, they found books detailing the history of the mansion and its inhabitants.
-Mysterious symbols adorned the pages, similar to those they had seen earlier in their investigation.

-Dialogue;6:ARTHUR SENSES HEIGHTENED

-Exposition;14:ANGELA WHISPERS STORIES ECHOING WALLS

-Exposition;11:PATTERN CONNECTIONS UNRAVEL

-"Something feels off here," Arthur admitted, his senses heightened by the eerie atmosphere.
-Angela nodded, the whispers of countless stories echoing off the walls, as if they were trying to communicate with them.
-As they continued to explore, they slowly began to unravel the pattern of connections between the symbols, the mansion, and the mysterious events that had taken place.

 As Arthur stared at the cryptic symbols, he couldn't help but feel a sense of scandal in their performance.